Effective Date: January 27, 2021 Download PDF

 1.2 Examination Format and Grading

-Examination results are reported using percentage grades.
-Grades below the established passing grade are deemed failures.
+Examination results are reported using a score.
+Scores below the established passing grade are deemed failures.

 - All examinations are delivered in an online format